pilotmoon/PopClip-Extensions/source/ChatGPT.popclipext/Readme.md

 2. Generate an API key here: <https://platform.openai.com/account/api-keys>
 3. Copy and paste the API Key (it starts with `sk-`) into the _API Key_ field in the extension's settings.

+#### Reset Timer (minutes)

+After this many minutes without any messages, the extension will automatically reset the conversation.
+Set it blank to never reset, and set it to 0 to always reset.
+The default value is 15 minutes.

+#### Show Reset Button

+Control whether or not to show the reset action in the popup.

 ## About